MKLab-ITI/pygrank/documentation/measures.md

 Graph conductance (information flow) of scores.
 Assumes a fuzzy set of subgraphs whose nodes are included with probability proportional to their scores, as per the formulation of [krasanakis2019linkauc] and calculates E[outgoing edges] / E[internal edges] of the fuzzy rank subgraph.
+To avoid potential optimization towards filling the whole graph, the measure is evaluated to infinity if either denomator *or* the nominator is zero (this means that whole connected components should not be extracted).
 If scores assume binary values, E[.] becomes set size and this calculates the induced subgraph Conductance.
 The constructor initializes the Conductance measure.

 Args:
- * *graph:* Optional.
-The graph on which to calculate the measure.
-If None (default) it is automatically extracted from graph signals passed for evaluation.
  * *max_rank:* Optional.
 The maximum value scores can assume.
 To maintain a probabilistic formulation of conductance, this can be greater but not less than the maximum rank during evaluation.
 Default is 1.
 Pass algorithms through a normalization to ensure that this limit is not violated.
+ * *autofix:* Optional.
+If True, automatically normalizes scores by multiplying with max_rank / their maximum.
+If False (default) and the maximum score is greater than max_rank, an exception is thrown.
+ * *graph:* Optional.
+The graph on which to calculate the measure.
+If None (default) it is automatically extracted from graph signals passed for evaluation.
+ * *preprocessor:* Optional.
+Method to extract a scipy sparse matrix from a networkx graph.
+If None (default), pygrank.algorithms.utils.preprocessor is used with keyword arguments automatically extracted from the ones passed to this constructor, setting no normalization.

 Example: